 City Name.
 Click this button to choose a name for the selected city.
-You can enter a name of your own choosing, or click the square button next to 'Choose City Name' to select a name from a list.
+You have to pick a name from the list provided; you cannot create your own.

 Label Location.
 The 'Label Location' button is to the right of the 'City Type' button.
 Click this button to move the location of the label.
 Click repeatedly to cycle through the different locations.
 Changing the location of the label has no effect on gameplay.